 - UAMN YouTube (collecting)

 - PoLAR Voices (audio adventure on climate change)

 Print these rhombicuboctahedrons (26-sided spheres!) onto heavy paper.
 Then cut, fold and tape to form your own spherical model of the museum or a celestial body.

 AUDIO & APP

 Check out a museum audio guide while at the museum or download the free Alaska App at any time.

 ON THE WEB

 Alaska's Digital Archives presents a wealth of historical photographs, albums, oral histories, moving images, maps, documents, physical objects, and other materials from libraries, museums and archives throughout our state including the UA Museum of the North.

 National History Day resources from the museum and local school district are available online to help students develop successful exhibits.

-The University of Alaska Museum of the North and the UAF Geohysical Institute joined forces to bring the state's only digital portable planetarium to communities in Rural Alaska.
-Learn more about it on the Geophysical Insitute website.
+The University of Alaska Museum of the North and the UAF Geophysical Institute joined forces to bring the state's only digital portable planetarium to communities in Rural Alaska.
+Learn more about it on the Geophysical Institute website.